 If you got our answer, but you're still not satisfied, you may ask for a state grievance review from the State of Hawaii's Department of Human Services Med-QUEST Division.
-You must call or write to Med-QUEST within 30 days of receipt of grievance disposition from the health plan.
+You must call or write to Med-QUEST within 30 days from the date on the grievance resolution letter issued from the health plan.
 If you do not do this, your complaint will be considered resolved.

 To ask for a State grievance review, call DHS at 808-692-8094.
-Or mail request to: Med-QUEST Division Health Care Services Branch PO Box 700190 Kapolei, HI 96709-0190
+Or mail request to:

+Med-QUEST Division Health Care Services Branch PO Box 700190 Kapolei, HI 96709-0190